apache/apisix/docs/en/latest/plugins/authz-keycloak.md

 of the same name.
 The scope is then added to every permission to check.

-If `lazy_load_paths` is `false`, the plugin adds the mapped scope to any of the static permissions configured in the `permissions` attribute, even if they contain one or more scopes alreay.
+If `lazy_load_paths` is `false`, the plugin adds the mapped scope to any of the static permissions configured in the `permissions` attribute, even if they contain one or more scopes already.

 ## How To Enable